 March 31, 2020

-Epstein recently completed a concept study for Stonehouse Opportunity Zone Partners, who is building a team to create residential developments for affordable rental housing within Opportunity Zones across the nation.
+Epstein completed a concept study for Stonehouse Opportunity Zone Partners, who is building a team to create residential developments for affordable rental housing within Opportunity Zones across the nation.

 Our concept study developed the model prototype for a 3-story walk-up residential apartment of four units per level, 12 units per building.
 Stonehouse intends to roll out a national plan for developments that could provide 120 to 288 units on a given site; they have current LOIs on properties in North Carolina and Florida.